-The Malaspina lake recreation site is located southeast of Tahsis on the head bay forest service road, it is a day-use site with a short trail leading to a sandy point on the south side of the Lake.
+The Malaspina lake recreation site is located southeast of Tahsis on the head bay forest service road, on Vancouver Island.
+It is a day-use site with a short trail leading to a sandy point on the south side of the Lake.

 Situated adjacent to the road, the lake, and surrounding area provide habitat for trumpeter swans, bald eagles, blacktail deer, raccoons, black bears, and cougars.
 This is a pretty awesome spot to just stop for a break and look for wildlife.